-If possible try to go for at least 2 viewings, look over the house from a practical point of view the second time.
-Are there any areas which would need repair or modification?
-Are the rooms big enough, is there enough storage.
+If possible, try to go for at least two viewings on a property, so you can make sure you look over the house from a practical point of view the second time.
+Are there any areas that would need repair or modification?
+Are the rooms big enough, is there enough storage?
 If you have or are planning a family is there room to expand?

 Engage professional services

-This can be a lengthy process and you’ll often have other items to negotiate on such as fixing items which come up on a survey and potential purchase of fixtures and fittings.
+This can be a lengthy process and you’ll often have other items to negotiate on, such as fixing items that come up on a survey and potential purchase of fixtures and fittings.

 Also remember to arrange a removal company and to contact the gas, electricity, and other suppliers at your new property when you have a date to exchange contracts.
 This is also when you’ll need to put your buildings insurance in place.